eschombu/cisc4080/README.md

     *   [`routes.cpp`](routes.cpp)
     *   [`city_connections.txt`](city_connections.txt)

-1.  **DESCRIPTION AND FILES TO BE UPDATED...**

-    Once again use your binary heap min-prority queue, this to compress the image displayed below.
-The top/left image uses 8-bit grayscale (i.e., 256 luminance levels) and is 429x600 pixels.
+1. Once again use your binary heap min-prority queue, this to compress the image displayed below.
+The top/left image uses 16-bit grayscale (i.e., 65536 luminance/brightness levels) and is 429x600 pixels.
-    The bottom/right image has the same dimensions, but uses only 4 bits per pixel.
-However, it can be further compressed by using Huffman encoding.
+    The bottom/right image has the same dimensions, but uses only 4 bits per pixel (16 luminance levels).
+However, it can be further compressed by using Huffman encoding by considering the pixel values as "letters" in an "alphabet" of the allowed luminance levels.
+For example, an 8-bit brightness scale has 256 "letters".

     ![kayak_gray.png](kayak_gray.png) | ![kayak_reduced.png](kayak_reduced.png)